Skip to main content

 Onboarding is arguably the most impactful stage of the employee lifecycle.
 Those first 90 days provide the opportunity to show employees your company understands work is about more than just a paycheck.

 In the initial development phase, employees have a clearer understanding of their role and have started to make meaningful connections.
-Now they aim to demonstrate their value, make more of an impact to their immediate team, and foster deeper connections.
+Now they are seeking ways to demonstrate their value, make more of an impact to their immediate team, and foster deeper connections.

-It’s a great time to start conversations about employees’ growth and development, and to ask them how their job is going so far.
-This helps employees envision a future at your company and gets them excited about development opportunities.
-It makes them feel like a valued member of the team – all while giving you valuable insights.
+It’s a great time to start conversations about employees’ growth and development, and to actively ask for feedback about how their job is going so far.
+This helps employees envision a future at your company, gets them excited about development opportunities, and makes them feel like a valued member of the team – all while giving you valuable insights.

 During ongoing development and retention, when some time has passed and your hires are celebrating their two-year anniversary (be sure to share a strong congrats to them!), they are settled in their roles and know how to navigate the organization.
 It’s time to engage them on a new level.